 Distinguished Alumni Award

-Victoria University's alumni form a network of over 40,000 people, located in most parts of the world and with a strong contingent located in Toronto and the GTA.
-The Victoria Alumni Association—or the AVC (Alumni of Victoria College) as it is known—is led by a dynamic group of alumni volunteers who, along with talented alumni staff, organize exciting events, annual reunions, alumni receptions outside Toronto, on-line networking opportunities and so much more.
+Victoria University's alumni form a network of over 40,000 people located in most parts of the world, with a strong contingent located in Toronto and the GTA.
+The Victoria Alumni Association, or the Alumni of Victoria College (AVC), is led by a dynamic group of alumni volunteers and staff who organize exciting events, annual reunions, alumni receptions outside Toronto, online networking opportunities and so much more.
 Emmanuel College has its own association known as the Emmanuel College Alumni/ae Association (ECAA).